Subscribe

 • Fermi ROI: The better way to run rubrics or “ROI” calculations.

-If after the examples in those articles you’re still uncomfortable about ignoring a dozen important things, consider this: If you treat all those things as “important,” you’ll end up with a set of “good” choices.
+If after the examples in those articles you’re still uncomfortable with ignoring a dozen important things, consider this: If you treat all those things as “important,” you’ll end up with a set of “good” choices.
 Any one of them is, objectively, good.
 Therefore, if you further refine your process to narrow down to just one of those, almost any process whatsoever is acceptable, because you’re picking from a set of already-good choices!

 Inevitably, however, with whatever options you excluded, you’re likely to field complaints, disappointment, and argument from others who have some vested interest in the losing options, even if their interest is simply that it was their idea, or they had gotten attached to it.
-For them, it will be easy to say “but how is your choice really better?”
-And they are right, but only because you had multiple, equally-good choices.
+For them, it will be easy to whine “but how is your choice really better?”
+And they are right, because you had multiple, equally-good choices.
 Whatever you do, someone is going to say that.
 So, you should not include this “social pressure” in your decision.

 Making decisions quickly is valuable.
 You can usually make a different one if the first one proved wrong.
 (If you can’t, that’s a reason to take more time evaluating the decision.)